Effective Tips For Glowing Skin That Really Work

 It’s time to get serious about looking after your skin.

-Our skin forms a barrier, designed to keep nasties out, while some consider our skin to be our third kidney, giving you a clue that it is a key player in our body’s detoxification process.
+Our skin forms a barrier, designed to protect us, and some people consider our skin to be our third kidney - a key player in our body’s natural detoxification process.

 It pays to love your skin.

-Here is our round up of the six best things you can do to ensure you have glowing skin all year round.
+Here is our round up of the 6 best things you can do to ensure you have glowing skin all year round.

 1. Avoid Chemicals